From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Semantic metrics: From AoI to QVAoI

-Here, we introduce QVAoI metric as an extension of VAoI and QAoI, which considers both the content changes at the source and the queries from the destination.
+We introduce the QVAoI metric as an extension of VAoI and QAoI that considers both content changes at the source and queries from the destination.
 This metric combines the advantages of both VAoI and QAoI to represent relevant and valuable updates alongside the freshest ones.
 We define the QVAoI as the count of versions by which the receiver lags behind the source at query instances.
-This metric ensures that the system is not penalized in the absence of requests, and when the transmission of updates holds no value or utility for the receiver.
+This metric ensures that the system is not penalized in the absence of requests and when the transmission of updates holds no value or utility for the receiver.
 The mathematical representation of QVAoI is:

-where $r(t)$ represents the binary request arrival process, and $\tau$ denotes the time lag between the request time and the instance when the system controls are applied.
+where $r(t)$ represents the binary request arrival process, and $\tau$ denotes the time lag between the request time and the instant when the system controls (e.g., update policies) are applied.